 You can board the circle train on any of the stops mentioned on the route, but the best place to start the journey is at Yangon Central Railway Station.

-Here it is easier to figure out tickets, platforms, and train information as it is the main railway station in the city, and hence you will find English speaking locals and tourist information center to help you book your ticket.
+Here it is easier to figure out tickets, platforms, and train information as it is the main railway station in the city, and hence you will find English speaking locals and tourist information centre to help you book your ticket.

 Where to hop off on Yangon Circle train?